academic degrees

 colleges and schools

-- Capitalize the names of the colleges and schools within the college.
+- Capitalize the names of the colleges and schools within Henry Ford College.

 - Those names can be abbreviated after first reference.

-- The following are acceptable: Business & Economics.
+- The following are acceptable: Business and Economics.

 - The name of a governing body should be spelled out on first reference with its abbreviation or acronym in parentheses.
-On subsequent references, we used the abbreviation or acronym.
+On subsequent references, we use the abbreviation or acronym.

 comma usage